Core-2-Extreme/Video_player_for_3DS/README.md

 ## License
 This software is licensed under GNU General Public License v3.0 or later.

-Note : As of this writing, `zlib` is not used in this project \
-(once it was used), however it may be used in the future.

 Third party libraries are licensed under :